BaerLucky/TestRepo-HappyIceCream/README.md

 This is a project from Codecademy.com.
 I was learning about Git and GitHub in this lesson.
 It was designed to get students aquainted wth creating repositories on GitHub via the VS Code terminal using git (Gitbash).

 I have to say, I learned an alot in this lesson.
-I am pretty much a self-taught developer, even though i am taking this online course, they still throw you into the fire and you have to figure alot of this out on your own.
+I am pretty much a self-taught developer, even though i was taking this online course, and am currently learning lessons on FreeCodeCamp.org they still make you figure alot of this out on your own.
 I do think this will definately help me out in the long run though!

 ## Features-Technologies-Collaborators